Credits: Soap operas

 Often, only the Friday episode of a daytime serial would run closing credits listing the actors.
 All performers from the preceding five episodes would be listed.
 Starting in the 2000s, complete end credits began running more frequently.
 Days of Our Lives in particular currently credits all actors, those on contract, on recurring status and with guest starring roles on the show that week, alternating every other episode with a closing credit sequence showing the program's crew members; in either instance, either version is shown after the producer, director and writing credits (General Hospital, The Young and the Restless and The Bold and the Beautiful credit all performers during their closing credits, although the latter two only credit recurring and guest cast members are credited for their appearance that week only and General Hospital mainly credits only main and recurring cast members).

 British soaps have never credited cast members or crew members in their opening titles nor do they show video or images of the cast members.
 However, in recent years these programmes have listed the writers, producers and directors over the first scene of the episode and episode titles if they apply.
 The opening titles of Hollyoaks feature regular characters in short (less than one second) scenes intended to capture their character.

-Common opening credits order
+Common order

 While there are numerous variations most opening credits use some variation of the basic order.
 In the absence of opening credits, these roles will often be credited in reverse order at the beginning of the closing credits.